-A. Governing Law; Consent to Personal Jurisdiction.
-This Agreement shall be governed by the laws of the State of California, without regard to the conflicts of law provisions of any jurisdiction.
-To the extent that any lawsuit is permitted under this Agreement, the Parties hereby expressly consent to the personal and exclusive jurisdiction and venue of the state and federal courts located in California.
+- A. Governing Law; Consent to Personal Jurisdiction and Venue; Waiver of Trial by Jury.
+This Agreement shall be governed by the laws of the State of Delaware, without regard to the conflicts of law provisions of any jurisdiction.
+To the extent that any lawsuit is permitted under this Agreement, the Parties hereby expressly consent to the personal and exclusive jurisdiction and venue of the state and federal courts located in Nashville, Tennessee.
+Each party hereby waives any objection to the personal or subject matter jurisdiction and venue of such courts.
+EACH PARTY HEREBY WAIVES, TO THE FULLEST EXTENT PERMITTED BY APPLICABLE LAW, ANY RIGHT IT MAY HAVE TO A TRIAL BY JURY WITH RESPECT TO ANY DISPUTE, ACTION OR CLAIM ARISING OUT OF THIS AGREEMENT. - B. Assignability.

-B. Assignability.
 This Agreement will be binding upon Consultant's heirs, executors, assigns, administrators, and other legal representatives, and will be for the benefit of the Company, its successors, and its assigns.
 There are no intended third-party beneficiaries to this Agreement, except as expressly stated.
 Except as may otherwise be provided in this Agreement, Consultant may not sell, assign or delegate any rights or obligations under this Agreement.
-Notwithstanding anything to the contrary herein, Company may assign this Agreement and its rights and obligations under this Agreement to any successor to all or substantially all of Company's relevant assets, whether by merger, consolidation, reorganization, reincorporation, sale of assets or stock, change of control or otherwise.

-C. Entire Agreement.
+Notwithstanding anything to the contrary herein, Company may assign this Agreement and its rights and obligations under this Agreement to any successor to all or substantially all of Company's relevant assets, whether by merger, consolidation, reorganization, reincorporation, sale of assets or stock, change of control or otherwise. - C. Entire Agreement.
 This Agreement constitutes the entire agreement and understanding between the Parties with respect to the subject matter herein and supersedes all prior written and oral agreements, discussions, or representations between the Parties.
 Consultant represents and warrants that Consultant is not relying on any statement or representation not contained in this Agreement.
-To the extent any terms set forth in any exhibit or schedule conflict with the terms set forth in this Agreement, the terms of this Agreement shall control unless otherwise expressly agreed by the Parties in such exhibit or schedule.

-D. Headings.
-Headings are used in this Agreement for reference only and shall not be considered when interpreting this Agreement.
+To the extent any terms set forth in any exhibit or schedule conflict with the terms set forth in this Agreement, the terms of this Agreement shall control unless otherwise expressly agreed by the Parties in such exhibit or schedule. - D. Headings.
+Headings are used in this Agreement for reference only and shall not be considered when interpreting this Agreement. - E. Severability.

-E. Severability.
 If a court or other body of competent jurisdiction finds, or the Parties mutually believe, any provision of this Agreement, or portion thereof, to be invalid or unenforceable, such provision will be enforced to the maximum extent permissible so as to effect the intent of the Parties, and the remainder of this Agreement will continue in full force and effect.

-F. Modification, Waiver.
+- F. Modification, Waiver.
 No modification of or amendment to this Agreement, nor any waiver of any rights under this Agreement, will be effective unless in a writing signed by the Parties.
-Waiver by the Company of a breach of any provision of this Agreement will not operate as a waiver of any other or subsequent breach.
+Waiver by the Company of a breach of any provision of this Agreement will not operate as a waiver of any other or subsequent breach. - G. Notices.

-G. Notices.
 Any notice or other communication required or permitted by this Agreement to be given to a Party shall be in writing and shall be deemed given (i) if delivered personally or by commercial messenger or courier service, (ii) when sent by confirmed facsimile, or (iii) if mailed by U.S. registered or certified mail (return receipt requested), to the Party at the Party's address written below or at such other address as the Party may have previously specified by like notice.
 If by mail, delivery shall be deemed effective three business days after mailing in accordance with this Section 12.G.